 - (i) Develop and implement site-specific Health and Safety (H and S) Plan which will include measures such as: (a) excluding public from the site; (b) ensuring all workers are provided with and use Personal Protective Equipment; (c) H and S Training15 for all site personnel; (d) documented procedures to be followed for all site activities; and (e) documentation of work-related accidents; - (ii) Ensure that qualified first-aid can be provided at all times.
-Equipped first-aid stations shall be easily accessible throughout the site; - (iii) Provide medical insurance coverage for workers; - (iv) Secure all installations from unauthorized intrusion and accident risks; - (v) Provide supplies of potable drinking water; - (vi) Provide clean eating areas where workers are not exposed to hazardous or noxious substances; - (vii) Provide H and S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers; - (Viii) Provide visitor orientation if visitors to the site can gain access to areas where hazardous conditions or substances may be present.
-Ensure also that visitor/s do not enter hazard areas unescorted; - (ix) Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; - (x) Ensure moving equipment is outfitted with audible back-up alarms;
+Equipped first-aid stations shall be easily accessible throughout the site; - (iii) Provide medical insurance coverage for workers; - (iv) Secure all installations from unauthorized intrusion and accident risks: - (v) Provide supplies of potable drinking water; - (vi) Provide clean eating areas where workers are not exposed to hazardous or noxious substances;

 Some of the key areas that may be covered during training as they relate to the primary causes of accidents include (i) slips, trips and falls; (ii) personal protective equipment; (iii) ergonomics, repetitive motion, and manual handling; (iv) workplace transport; and (v) legislation and responsibilities.
 Training can provide the foundations of competence but it does not necessarily result in a competent worker.
 Therefore, it is essential to assess staff competence to ensure that the training provided is relevant and effective.
 Supervision and monitoring arrangements shall be in place to ensure that training has been effective and the worker is competent at their job.
+The level of supervision and monitoring required is a management decision effective and the worker is competent at their job.
 The level of supervision and monitoring required is a management decision that shall be based on the risks associated with the job, the level of competence required, the experience of the individual and whether the worker works as part of a team or is a lone worker.